 A mysterious hole in the ground containing a large slab of metal in it was intriguing enough that we stuck around Wyo despite the fact that it could have just been a big piece of an old sign for the world’s largest rocking chair.
 We lost even more people to the monotony of excavation.
 I suppose that’s the drawback of enticing people to fight for you purely on the basis of fun and profit – once there’s no longer any fun or profit to be had, how are you going to keep them down on the farm?

-Once we had done enough digging that it clear that we had no interest in killing Sordee the rest of his facepaint 127 people crept into town in small groups.
+Once we had done enough digging that it was clear we had no interest in killing Sordee, the rest of his facepaint 127 people crept into town in small groups.
 All in all those small groups ended up being more than a hundred people with more than two dozen fighting vehicles.
-Ten of these vehicles were heavily armed and armored, which is a lot of heavy armed and armored vehicles by the standards of the day.
+Ten of these vehicles were heavily armed and armored, which is a lot of heavily armed and armored vehicles by the standards of the day.